mjrusso/scoot/README.md

 * You can _also_ move the cursor via the standard Mac keyboard shorcuts for [moving the insertion point][mac-keyboard-shortcuts-text].
 (This means that keyboard shortcuts intended for navigating around in a document have been re-purposed to control movement on a 2-dimensional grid.
 Some liberties have been taken with this mapping; hopefully you find these keybindings intuitive.)
     * The equivalent standard Emacs keybindings should also work out-of-the-box, if you have them configured system-wide (for example, via [Karabiner-Elements][karabiner-elements] [[complex modification][karabiner-elements-emacs-mod]], or by augmenting the [system defaults][emacs-keyboard-shortcuts-osx] [[DefaultKeyBinding.dict][defaultkeybinding.dict], [Cocoa Text System][cocoa-text-system], [Text System Defaults and Key Bindings][apple-dev-text-system]]).

+* You can click with the left mouse button (at the current cursor location) by hitting the Return (↵) key.

+* You can hold the left mouse button down by hitting ⌘↵.
+(To release the button, type ⌘↵ again, or, alternatively, just press ↵ on its own.)
+  * To perform a drag-and-drop operation: situate the cursor above the object you want to drag and press ⌘↵, then move the mouse cursor to the desired drag destination (using one or more of the mechanisms that Scoot makes available), and then press ⌘↵ again to perform the drop.

 ### Keybindings

 _Not sure what these symbols mean?
 See the [symbol reference][what-are-those-mac-symbols], and [Emacs key notation][emacs-key-notation]._